-The last meeting of the JCB will be April 18th.
-New club proposals will be accepted until March 29th.
-Consitutions and materials sumbitted after March 29th will be reviewed in Fall 2013.
+The last meeting of the JCB is held in April.
+New club proposals will be accepted until March 27th.
+Consitutions and materials sumbitted after March 27th will be reviewed in Fall 2014.

 Club Recognition is the process by which students propose the creation of a new club.

 The following eligibility criteria must be met before club status is considered.